amirmx2905/Investigators/README.md

 docker run --rm python:3.9-slim bash -c "pip install django && python -c 'from django.core.management.utils import get_random_secret_key; print(get_random_secret_key())'"
 ```

-Note: In the .env file you should only change the DB_PASSWORD field and the SECRET_KEY field.
+`Note`: In the .env file you should only change the DB_PASSWORD field (for database security) and the SECRET_KEY field (for Django security).
+The other variables are configured to work with the Docker setup and should remain as provided.

 <br>